mikio13/IS4302Project/README.md

 npx hardhat test

+Steps to run React + Vite frontend:

+cd frontend

+npm install

+npm run dev

-Steps to run Express.js frontend + backend:
+Steps to run Express.js backend: (KIV this, it's only for things like Event images and other good to have things)

-cd client
+cd backend

 npm install (to ensure that you have the updated node_nodules)